shyam81992/Site-Information/README.md

 Post /dynamic/siteinfo -b {url : "string", email : "string"}  status 200
 response {"message" : "ok"}

-/dynamic/siteinfo follows async model.
+/dynamic/siteinfo
-To scrap the dynamic page we need to use chromedp or go-selenium and both the packages will be using chrome in background (Due to this memory utiliztion will be high if the number of requests increases).
+Follows async model.
+Since to scrap the dynamic page we need to use chromedp or go-selenium and both the packages will be using chrome in background (If we implement this logic in the Site-Information service, we might face performace issues when the number of requests increases).
+A seperate microservice is created for this (Site-Information-Job).

-Site-Information-job (Work in progess)
+Site-Information-Job (Work in progess)
 Used to scrap the dynamic page using chromedp or go-selenium and notify the website information to the user through email.

 Sample selenium code under automation/selenium.go_